 The dust settles with my daughter’s self-exile to her room.
 Thinking back, I’m sure I was much like my daughter at her age, and so were my friends.
 There’s a reason for all of it, though it doesn’t make me feel better.
 Seventh grade is the most trying year for kids, the one that tests them—and their mothers—the most.

 Seventh grade marks the onset of puberty for many kids.
 Puberty means hormones which confuse and exacerbate already difficult social situations.
 The hormones of puberty mess with both their bodies and brains, neither of which are fully mature yet.
-The prefrontal lobe of an average 12-year-old brain is not fully developed enough to manage impulse control, predict consequences, or plan ahead, which explains so much when I’m dealing with a seventh grader.
+The prefrontal lobe of an average 12-year-old brain is not fully developed enough to manage impulse control, predict consequences, or plan ahead, which explains so much when I’m dealing with a seventh grade girl.

 Friends waging the same war with their own seventh-grade children attest to the lack of impulse control.